 Rossum Integration Listed by qilin Ransomware Group

-On July 1, 2026, the ransomware group Qilin added Rossum Integration to its public leak site, confirming that it had exfiltrated internal files during a ransomware attack on the company.
+On July 1, 2026, the ransomware group Qilin added Rossum Integration to its public leak site, claiming that it had exfiltrated internal files during a ransomware attack on the company.

 Public reporting indicates that Qilin claims to have stolen internal documents from Rossum Integration, a firm known for its document-processing and automation services.
 The group posted evidence on its dark-web leak site, a common tactic used to pressure victims into paying a ransom.
 No exact number of affected individuals has been disclosed, and the precise volume or sensitivity of the files remains unclear from available reporting.
 The incident follows the group’s typical pattern of encrypting systems and then threatening to publish stolen data if payment is not received.